PocketMineItalianDevs/TapToPot/README.md

 ### Features:
 - You can choose in which world the plugin is going to work,
 - You can choose which potions work per world,
-- Command on/off/reload.
+- Command on/off/reload,
-- You can choose which kind of potion (splash/normal) you want the plugin to work on
+- You can choose which kind of potion (splash/normal) you want the plugin to work on.
 ### Commands:
 - /ttp on: enables plugin,
 - /ttp off: disables plugin,